OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 ### Candidate identification

-Given a source node, the alignment procedure begins by finding the nodes in the union taxonomy that it could _possibly_ align with.
+Given a source node, the alignment procedure begins by finding the nodes in the workspace that it could _possibly_ align with.
-These union nodes are called _candidates._ The candidates are simply the nodes that have a name-string (either primary or synonym) that matches any name-string (primary or synonym) of the source node.
+These workspace nodes are called _candidates._ The candidates are simply the nodes that have a name-string (either primary or synonym) that matches any name-string (primary or synonym) of the source node.

-For example, if source node A has synonym name-string C, and union node B also has synonym name-string C, then B is a candidate for being an alignment target for A.
+For example, if source node A has synonym name-string C, and workspace node B also has synonym name-string C, then B is a candidate for being an alignment target for A.

-It follows, for example, that if the union taxonomy has multiple nodes with the same name-string (homonyms), all of these nodes will become candidates for every source node that also has that name-string.
+It follows, for example, that if the workspace has multiple nodes with the same name-string (homonyms), all of these nodes will become candidates for every source node that also has that name-string.